Lighting a candle in the window is a Christmas Eve memory I cherish from my Irish childhood.

 And now as I grow older I light a candle in the window with my children every Christmas Eve in the hope this wonderful Irish tradition will continue for generations to come.

+Today, let's explore this tradition a little further to discover it’s origins and meaning.
 A candle in the window is a wonderful symbol of hospitality, a trait for which the Irish are renowned the world over.

 But these Irish candles burning in the windows were not simply a beacon of hope for the Holy Family.
 They were also a sign of welcome for anyone, friend or stranger, who might be passing by on Christmas Eve.